FREQUENTLY ASKED QUESTIONS

 As of when is the baby ready to discover the aquatic environment?

 The baby is ready to discover the aquatic environment as of day one.
 The earlier the better, in order to make them familiar with water and prevent the unwanted “fear of water” to appear.
-During the first three months of life, a simple bathroom at home is an excellent resource to stimulate the baby in the water.

 At Penguins we recommend starting pool activities when parents feel ready: it is important that the water experience is positive as of the very beginning, and that parents convey a feeling of safety and serenity to their baby.